 Kayaking the LI Sound from Longshore in Westport, CT

-In Connecticut, the Long Island Sound is a kayaking must.
-No matter where you are in the state, there’s a launch site off a beach or from a rental company to allow you access to the ocean and some fun kayaking in the sea.
+In Connecticut, the Long Island Sound is a kayaking-must.
+No matter where you are in the state, there’s a launch site off a beach or from a rental company to allow you access to the ocean and have some fun kayaking in the sea.
 So, there’s really no excuse as to why you wouldn’t kayak it at least once.

-I think that Kayaking into the Long Island Sound from Longshore in Westport, Connecticut is one of the best Sound launches in the State.
+Kayaking into the Long Island Sound from Longshore in Westport, Connecticut is one of the best LI Sound launches in the state.
 This is because the water here is protected by land, making it not as choppy.
 And if you kayak during high tide you can head into a nearby bay with calm water.
 The connection to Saugatuck River even adds a little more variety to this ocean kayaking spot that’s great to explore.

 Overview of Bantam River